A homeowners association newsletter guide

 FAQs

 Include an FAQ section on the front page of each newsletter to address common questions that are asked by owners and residents.
 Consider designing the FAQ section as a side panel on the front page to make it highly visible.
-By doing this, residents will know key information such as when the next HOA meeting is taking place, when the trash is being collected, or where they can find HOA documents.
+By doing this, owners will know key information such as when the next HOA meeting is taking place, when the trash is being collected, or where they can find HOA documents.

 Events taking place outside of the community